cactus/cobra/README.md

 A Commander for modern go CLI interactions

-This is a fork.
+This is a fork with lots of functionality removed.
+Probably not what you are looking for.
 See [upstream](https://github.com/spf13/cobra) for more info.

 ## License